Neurodivergent Burnout vs Depression

 🔥 treating exhaustion like a mindset problem

-This article gives you a nervous-system map.
+This article gives you a nervous-system map to compare Neurodivergent Burnout vs Depression.
 Not a diagnosis—just a clearer way to understand what’s happening so you can choose supports that actually match your state.

 This article covers: